microchip-pic-avr-examples/avr128da48-cnano-adc-free-running-mplab/README.md

 ## Demo

-Rotating the Potentiometer on the POT click board, after programming, the ADC result will be plotted on the graph from Data Visualizer plugin as in below picture.
+Rotating the Potentiometer on the POT click board, after programming, the ADC result will be plotted on the graph from Data Visualizer plugin, as in below picture.
 Follow the steps in the **[How to use MPLAB Data Visualizer](#how-to-use-mplab-data-visualizer)** section to set up the Data Visualizer so that it can correctly view the plotted values through USART.

 <br><img src="images/data_visualizer_data.png" alt="Demo" width="800"/>